Overlapping community detection in weighted networks: Introduction

-Community detection is a popular data mining problem in network science.
-In past decades, substantial methods have been developed to learn community structure for non-overlapping unweighted networks in which each node belongs to a single community \cite{fortunato2010community,fortunato2016community,papadopoulos2012community}.
-For community detection in non-overlapping unweighted networks, perhaps the most popular and well-studied generative model is the Stochastic Blockmodel (SBM) \cite{SBM}.
+For its wide applications, in past decades, substantial methods have been developed to learn community structure for non-overlapping un-weighted networks in which each node belongs to a single community and the edges or links between nodes are either present or not \cite{fortunato2010community,fortunato2016community,papadopoulos2012community}, where un-weighted networks are also referred to as binary networks \cite{lu2014algorithms}.
+For community detection in non-overlapping un-weighted networks, perhaps the most popular and well-studied generative model is the Stochastic Blockmodel (SBM) \cite{SBM}.
 The SBM assumes that the probability of generating an edge between two nodes depends on their belonging communities.
 Under SBM, nodes within the same community have the same expected degree while node degrees always vary in real-world networks because there are ``hub'' nodes with many more edges than other nodes in the same community.
 To solve this limitation, the Degree-Corrected Stochastic Blockmodel (DCSBM) \cite{DCSBM} was proposed by introducing node heterogeneity parameters.
-Many wonderful works have been developed to study SBM and DCSBM, see \cite{rohe2011spectral,choi2011stochastic,zhao2012consistency,celisse2012consistency,RSC,lei2015consistency,SCORE,joseph2016impact,abbe2016exact,hajek2016achieving,abbe2017community,gao2017achieving,chen2018convexified,abbe2018proof,deng2021strong,tang2022asymptotically}.
-Though SBM and DCSBM are wonderful generative models for non-overlapping unweighted networks, one of their main limitations is that they assume that the network has non-overlapping property while nodes may belong to more than one communities in real-world networks \cite{xie2013overlapping}.
-To address this limitation, the Mixed Membership Stochastic Blockmodel (MMSB) \cite{MMSB} and the Degree-Corrected Mixed Membership (DCMM) model \cite{MixedSCORE} extend SBM and DCSBM to overlapping unweighted networks, where DCMM can also be viewed as an extension of MMSB by considering node heterogeneity.
-The OCCAM model introduced in \cite{OCCAM} equals DCMM and the SBMO introduced in \cite{kaufmann2018spectral} is a sub-model of DCMM.
-In recent years, some wonderful spectral algorithms with theoretical guarantees on estimation consistency have been proposed to study MMSB and DCMM, to name a few, \cite{MaoSVM,mao2020estimating, MixedSCORE}.
+Many works have been developed to study SBM and DCSBM, to name a few, \cite{rohe2011spectral,lei2015consistency,SCORE,joseph2016impact,abbe2016exact,chen2018convexified}.
+One limitation of SBM and DCSBM is, they assume that the network has non-overlapping properties while nodes can belong to multiple communities simultaneously in real-world social as well as other types of networks (for example, a movie can be classified into multiple genres, individuals belong to multiple social groups, scientists may belong to more than one research group, and proteins have multiple functions) \cite{palla2005uncovering,xie2013overlapping,javed2018community}.
+To address this limitation, the Mixed Membership Stochastic Blockmodel (MMSB) \cite{MMSB} and the Degree-Corrected Mixed Membership (DCMM) model \cite{MixedSCORE} extend SBM and DCSBM to overlapping un-weighted networks, where DCMM can also be viewed as an extension of MMSB by considering node heterogeneity and a reparametrization of the overlapping continuous community assignment model (OCCAM) considered in \citep{OCCAM}.
+In recent years, some spectral algorithms with theoretical guarantees on consistency have been proposed to study MMSB and DCMM, to name a few, \cite{MaoSVM,mao2020estimating, qing2023regularized,MixedSCORE}.
+A thorough survey of the community detection approaches for un-weighted networks has been provided by \cite{jin2021survey}.